+'''

-''' Initialize buf to a 640x480 3-channel FLOAT buffer of 0 values buf = ImageBufAlgo.zero (ROI(0, 640, 0, 480, 0, 1, 0, 3)) '''
+Initialize buf to a 640x480 3-channel FLOAT buffer of 0 values buf = ImageBufAlgo.zero (ROI(0, 640, 0, 480, 0, 1, 0, 3))

+'''

-''' ImageBuf ImageBufAlgo.fill (values, roi=ROI.All, nthreads=0) ImageBuf ImageBufAlgo.fill (top, bottom, roi=ROI.All, nthreads=0) ImageBuf ImageBufAlgo.fill (topleft, topright, bottomleft, bottomright, roi=ROI.All, nthreads=0) bool ImageBufAlgo.fill (dst, values, roi=ROI.All, nthreads=0) bool ImageBufAlgo.fill (dst, top, bottom, roi=ROI.All, nthreads=0) '''
+''' ImageBuf ImageBufAlgo.fill (values, roi=ROI.All, nthreads=0) ImageBuf ImageBufAlgo.fill (top, bottom, roi=ROI.All, nthreads=0) ImageBuf ImageBufAlgo.fill (topleft, topright, bottomleft, bottomright, roi=ROI.All, nthreads=0) bool ImageBufAlgo.fill (dst, values, roi=ROI.All, nthreads=0) '''

-bool ImageBufAlgo.fill (dst, topleft, topright, bottomleft, bottomright, roi=ROI.All, nthro Return a filled float image of size roi, or set the the pixels of image dst within the ROI to a color or gradient.
+bool ImageBufAlgo.fill (dst, top, bottom, roi=ROI.All, nthreads=0) bool ImageBufAlgo.fill (dst, topleft, topright, bottomleft, bottomright, roi=ROI.All, nthreads=0)

+Return a filled float image of size roi, or set the pixels of image dst within the ROI to a color or gradient.

-Three fill optins are available: (a) if one color tuple is supplied, the whole ROI will be filled with that constant value, (b) if two color tuples are supplied, a linear gradient will be applied from top to bottom, (c) if four color cuples are supplied, the ROI will be be filled with values bilinearly interpolated from the four corner colors supplied.
+Three fill optins are available: (a) if one color tuple is supplied, the whole ROI will be filled with that constant value, (b) if two color tuples are supplied, a linear gradient will be applied from top to bottom, (c) if four color value, (b) if two color tuples are supplied, a linear gradient will be applied from top to bottom, (c) if four color cuples are supplied, the ROI will be be filled with values bilinearly interpolated from the four corner colors supplied.